Unlearning in Diffusion models under Data Constraints: A Variational Inference Approach: Technical Appendices and Supplementary Material

 $(g)$ holds as the normalization constant is independent of $\theta$. $(h)$ is true because of the i.i.d. assumption on the data.
 We further derive the terms \textcircled{a} and \textcircled{b} of Eq.~\ref{eq-54} below.

 \textbullet\ \textbf{Further derivation of term \textcircled{a}:} For further simplification of this term, we would require some more theoretical formulations as follows:

-\begin{lemma} The Kullback-Leibler divergence for two multivariate normal distributions is given by: \end{lemma} \begin{proof} Proof of this lemma can be found in any standard information theory textbook and is avoided here. \end{proof}
+\begin{lem} The Kullback-Leibler divergence for two multivariate normal distributions is given by: \end{lem} \begin{proof} Proof of this lemma can be found in any standard information theory textbook and is avoided here. \end{proof}

 From Lemma~\ref{lemma2}, we know that $q(x_{t-1}|x_t, x_0) = \mathcal{N}(x_{t-1}; \mu_q(t), \sigma^2_q(t)I)$ with $\mu_q(t) = \frac{1}{\sqrt{\alpha_t}}x_t - \frac{1-\alpha_t}{\sqrt{1-\Bar{\alpha}_t}\sqrt{\alpha_t}}\epsilon_0$ and $p_\theta(x_{t-1}|x_t) = \mathcal{N}(x_{t-1}; \mu_\theta(t), \sigma^2_q(t)I)$ with $\mu_\theta(t) = \frac{1}{\sqrt{\alpha_t}}x_t - \frac{1-\alpha_t}{\sqrt{1-\Bar{\alpha}_t}\sqrt{\alpha_t}}\epsilon_\theta(x_t,t)$ where $\sigma^2_q(t) = \frac{(1-\alpha_t)(1-\Bar{\alpha}_{t-1})}{(1-\Bar{\alpha}_{t})}$.
 Now using this and the above Lemma~\ref{lemma3}, the KL-divergence in the ELBO term of Lemma~\ref{lemma1} can be written as follows: